mynar7/blog/content/blog/debugging-javascript/index.md

 #### A small catch

 OK, there's one minor note I have to make.
 We want to debug, *our* code, and not React's code, right?
 However, the debugger will step through **all** of the code that's running, not just yours.
 So you might find yourself in some weird React code as you're stepping through your component.
-T

 No sweat!
 There's ways to handle that.
 Try these tips: